mlehotay/ier/IER-paper/IER-paper.md

 ## **Abstract**

-Informational Experiential Realism (IER) advances a single ontological identity claim: **experience is identical to the operation of a physical system in a specific dynamical regime**.
-That regime—termed a *Unified Experiential Field* (UEF)—is characterized by global integration, temporal continuity, self-sustaining regulation, and internally generated constraint under purely physical state evolution.
-The claim is neither emergentist nor correlational; it does not posit experience as an additional property, substance, representation, or functional output.
-Rather, it identifies experience with a particular form of physical organization.
+This paper advances a single ontological identity claim: **experience is identical to the operation of a physical system in a specific kind of dynamical regime**.
+That regime—here called a *Unified Experiential Field* (UEF)—is characterized by global integration, temporal continuity, self-sustaining regulation, and unavoidable intrinsic constraint.
+The claim is neither emergentist nor correlational.
+Experience is not produced by, realized by, or supervenient upon physical processes; it **is** a particular form of physical organization.

-The identity claim is intended **strongly and exhaustively**.
-It is **non-bridgeable**: if experience is not identical to the specified regime, no supplementary mechanisms, explanatory bridges, or additional properties are available within the framework to repair the account.
-It is also **normatively closed**: all legitimate consequences of experiential identity must follow from the identity itself, and no external criteria, diagnostics, or normative principles carry independent authority.
+The identity claim is intended **exhaustively and non-provisionally**.
+If experience is not identical to the specified regime, the account fails outright.
+No supplementary mechanisms, explanatory bridges, representational primitives, or weakened variants are available to repair it.
+The theory therefore accepts brittleness as a methodological commitment rather than a defect.

-Accordingly, the paper makes no claims about phenomenology, diagnostics, measurement, degrees of experience, empirical detection, moral responsibility, or applied ethics.
-It proposes no criteria for identifying such regimes in practice and does not argue for any particular biological, computational, or architectural implementation.
-Its sole aim is to state and defend the coherence of the identity thesis itself within a physically monist ontology.
-The contribution is therefore limited, categorical, and conditional: **either experience is identical to a specific physical regime, or the account fails outright**.
+The paper does not appeal to phenomenology as evidence, propose diagnostics, or infer experience from behavior, intelligence, or function.
+It does not provide a theory of meaning, agency, or ethics, though it holds that ethical significance follows necessarily wherever experience exists.
+Its sole aim is to state and motivate a closed physicalist identity thesis for experience and to show why nothing weaker could possibly count as the same thing.

 ---